276linesofCode/blog-posts/rgsoc-blog-2.md

 ## What's next?

 RGSoC provided us with a whole lot of things that we not even imagined of gaining in this interval of three months.
 As it was a wonderful journey for both of us, we have thought of recommending this program to more and more people by conducting a few related meetups at our University under our Rails Girls Summer of Code, Delhi Chapter.
 Apart from this, we had discussed way back with our mentor during the application process that we would love to contribute to Tessel even after RGSoC ends.
-We both belive that Tessel was a community that introduced us to Open Source Contributions and removed our hesitation of asking doubts as trivial as they could be.
-They introduced us to the benefits of "Over Communication".
+The months might be over, but the memories are here to stay!

+Who would know that two confused, scared and shy humans who had absolutely no idea how they would survive the tech world could successfully complete RGSoC, loaded with experience and confidence?